Linch1/WeChartWeb3/readme.md

 - Install the repo dependencies `npm i`
 - Run the scraper `npm run scraper` and left it run
 - Run the server on another terminal `npm run server`

-### Frontend Demo

-- Visit https://github.com/Linch1/Web3TokenChartingDemo to check a frontend implementation of this repo

 ### Query the prices